mech/Notes/JavaScript/React/states.md

 * Children thus only have the logic to display the data, not modify it.
 * Children also handle events and then inform parents via callback or events.
 Parents then modify their own state.

+## Sub-tree

+The performance cost model of React is very simple to understand: every `setState` re-renders the whole sub-tree.
+If you want to squeeze out performance, call `setState` as low as possible and use `shouldComponentUpdate` to prevent re-rendering an large sub-tree.

 ## State

 **Warning**: Do not sync states, you will screw it up and make it out of sync!
 Because you need a single source of truth.